 What are the clinical signs of tapeworm infection?

 Tapeworms are not particularly harmful to the cat and few clinical signs are attributed to their presence.

-Usually, the cat is brought to the veterinarian because of the owner's aversion to the presence of the crawling proglottids or tapeworm segments.
+Usually, the cat is brought to the veterinarian because the owner notices the presence of proglottids crawling on feces.
 Rarely, tapeworms may cause debilitation or weight loss if they are present in large numbers.
-A cat will occasionally scoot or drag its anus across the ground or carpet due to the anal irritation caused by the proglottids.
-However, this behavior is much more common in dogs than cats.
+A cat will occasionally scoot or drag its anus across the ground or carpet due to the anal irritation caused by the proglottids; however, this behavior is much more common in dogs than cats.

 Occasionally, a tapeworm will release its attachment in the intestines and migrate to the stomach.
 When this happens, the cat may vomit an adult tapeworm several inches in length.

 Most commonly, an owner recognizes that their cat has tapeworms through the observation of proglottids on feces or in vomit, and brings this to the attention of the veterinarian.
 When segments of the tapeworm break off and pass into the cat's stool, they can be seen crawling on the surface of the feces.
 These proglottid segments look like grains of cooked white rice or cucumber seeds.
 Less commonly, segments are seen moving around the cat's anus.